openjdk/jfx/CONTRIBUTING.md

     All pull requests _must_ be reviewed according to the [OpenJFX Code Review Policies](https://wiki.openjdk.java.net/display/OpenJFX/Code+Reviews).
-    It is the responsibility of the Reviewer(s) and the Committer who will integrate the change to ensure that the code review policies are followed, and that all concerns have been addressed.
+    It is the responsibility of the Reviewer(s) and the Committer who will integrate or sponsor the change to ensure that the code review policies are followed, and that all concerns have been addressed.

     Discussion and review of the pull request can happen either by adding